 Her published works on “An Institutional Approach to Protected Area Management Performance” have served as the basis for the CBD’s Incentive Measures for Conservation and Sustainable Use; IUCN’s Research Program on Biodiversity Conservation Incentive Measures; the OECD’s Expert Group on Economic Aspects of Biodiversity Conservation; and the Ramsar Convention on Wetlands work on incentives.
 Her institutional approach also provides the analytical foundation for “The Politics and Economics of Park Management” and has informed numerous related publications.

 Stephanie has a PhD in Land Economy from the University of Cambridge, a MSc in Environment and Development from the London School of Economics, and a BA in Political Science from the University of California, Berkeley.

 Julian is a senior diplomat with extensive experience of working with international organisations, NGOs and the business community.
 He has worked in Malawi, Egypt, Latin America, the Balkans, and as Minister and Deputy Permanent Representative at the UK Mission to the United Nations in Geneva.
-With Earthmind, he has a played a central role in the GDM 2010 Initiative and the subsequent Green Development Initiative.
 His experience includes: